 Indulge in some delicious freshly cooked ‘while-you-wait’ Gyoza’s (B30 for 4), you won’t be disappointed.
 Explore these street stalls as they are great value and offer delectable morsels.

 Leaving Thailand for Myanmar (Burma)

-As border crossings to Myanmar were closed or only provided a 2-week visa on arrival, we flew to Myanmar instead as a 28-day visa is granted on arrival.
+As border crossings to Myanmar are closed or only provide a two-week visa on arrival, we are flying to Myanmar instead, as a 28-day visa is granted on arrival.